Gravitar: Legacy

 Gravitar inspired the 1986 computer game Thrust.

 Dual-stick shooter Black Widow was offered as a conversion kit for Gravitar.
 The kit included a new marquee, control panel, side art, and an additional wiring harness.
 The kit used the original Gravitar PCB, with a few small modifications and a new set of ROM chips.
 Many factory-built Black Widows were produced using unsold Gravitar cabinets, and although they contain original (not Gravitar conversion) board sets, they had Black Widow side art applied over the Gravitar sideart.

 Gravitar is part of the Atari Anthology for Windows, Xbox, and PlayStation 2 as well as the Atari Anniversary Edition Vol. 2 for Dreamcast, PlayStation, and Windows.
 Gravitar is also included in the Atari Flashback 3.
 In April 2019, Gravitar was added to the TeslAtari game collection included in Tesla vehicles.

 In the 1983 James Bond film Never Say Never Again, Domino Petachi (Kim Basinger) is seen about to play Gravitar before meeting up again with Bond (Sean Connery) at Casino de Monte Carlo.
 The indoor scene was filmed at Elstree Studios in Hertfordshire, England - the arcade cabinets used would have been sourced from Atari's European factory in Ireland.

-A revamped version of the game, titled Gravitar: Recharged, released on May 12, 2022 for Atari VCS and on June 2, 2022 for Microsoft Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S.
+A revamped version of the game, titled Gravitar: Recharged, part of the Atari Recharged series, was released on May 12, 2022 for Atari VCS, and on June 2 for Microsoft Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S.